WPI DEVELOPS A SUSTAINABILITY PLAN

 The WPI Task Force on Sustainability was created to provide leadership and coordination for WPI's campus-wide efforts directed toward enhancing the long-term sustainability of WPI's activities and in supporting WPI's educational mission with regard to sustainability.

 Beginning in Spring of 2012, the WPI Task Force on Sustainability launched a new initiative for a Campus Sustainability Plan.
 This plan has a broad scope and deep implications for the WPI community.
-It is not so narrow as a Climate Action Plan addressing carbon emissions, or a committment to social equality, or an energy efficiency charge to renovate the campus, but a document enveloping all these aspects.
+It is not so narrow as a Climate Action Plan addressing carbon emissions, or a committment to social justice, or an energy efficiency charge to renovate the campus, but a document enveloping all these aspects.
 A planning process this wide-reaching has not been done in many other institutions, and will most certainly prove a model for others in the years to come.
 The effects of this planning process will dictate the development of the physical campus, the academic and research implications of its population, and the interaction with the surrounding community for years to come.

 Sustainabilty Management at WPI